We are a group of volunteers dedicated to increasing the tree canopy cover of Bristol.

-- stabilise then increase the urban canopy cover in line with the Mayor’s One City plan to double tree canopy cover to 30% by 2050.
+- stabilise then increase the urban canopy cover in line with the One City Plan to double tree canopy cover by 2046.

 - work with BCC to plan for “climate proofing” our city in accordance with predicted urban temperature increases in the 21st century.